SagerKudrick/flask-react-game-scraper/README.md

 # Dynamic Card Manager

-Welcome to the Dynamic Cards Manager project!
-This application combines the power of Flask, React, and Python to deliver a seamless experience for managing and interacting with dynamic cards.
-Whether you're creating, updating, deleting, or filtering cards, this project has got you covered.
+This application combines the power of Flask, React, and Python to create, update, and delete cards.
+On first run, a predefined website is scraped to populate our database with latest games, which you can filter based on whether they're free or paid.

 ## Technologies Used